How to use CV-enabled hardware with Live

 These devices reliably send and receive CV.

-Configuration 2: Audio Interface with DC-coupled outputs only, and AC-coupled inputs
+Configuration 2: Audio Interface with DC-coupled outputs and AC-coupled inputs

 These devices reliably send CV, but cannot receive it.